Augmented Lagrangian preconditioners for fictitious domain formulations of elliptic interface problems: Numerical experiments

 \subsection{Validation of the AL preconditioner}

 We first consider a uniform discretization of the domain $\Omega_2 \coloneqq [-0.14,0.47]^2$, immersed in the background domain $\Omega \coloneqq [-1,1]^2$, fixing $\beta=1$ and varying $\beta_2$ from $10$ to $10^7$.
 For each value of $\beta_2$, we report in Table~\ref{tab:ideal_square} the number of outer iterations with the ideal AL preconditioner $\mathcal{P}_{\gamma}$ upon mesh refinement.
 We invert all the diagonal blocks $\mathsf{A_\gamma}$ and $\mathsf{W}$ exactly.
 The augmentation parameter is set to $\gamma=10$.
-We observe very low iteration counts, which are independent \emph{both} of the refinement level, as well as of the size of the jump in the coefficients, confirming the observation in Remark~\ref{rmk:parameter_robustness} about parameter robustness.
+We observe very low iteration counts, ranging from $4$ to $8$.
+These counts are independent \emph{both} of the refinement level, as well as of the size of the jump in the coefficients, confirming the parameter robustness, and matching the spectral behaviour observed in Figures~\ref{fig:ideal_spectrum_beta_100} and~\ref{fig:ideal_spectrum_beta_1e6}.

 We repeat the same experiment, this time considering a ball $\Omega_2 \coloneqq \mathcal{B}_{0.3}(0,0)$ as immersed domain.
 The results with this geometry are shown in Table~\ref{tab:ideal_ball}, leading to identical conclusions in terms of iteration counts and robustness.
 Numerical solutions when $\beta_2=10^7$ for both geometries are shown in Figure~\ref{fig:ideal_solutions}, showing in a wireframe representation the immersed domains.